Berkåk - Trondheim

 Accommodation at Stamnan:

 This stage begins with a climb, before entering a nice agricultural landscape and the Rennebu Church and Gammelbua Pilgrim Information.
 At the church you’ll find the pilgrim milestone marked with the 100-kilometer to Nidaros.
 This is the last point you can start on the path if you want to qualify for the Olav Letter.
-The path continues past old tranditional farms before arriving at Segard Hoel.
+8 km after Rennebu church you can stop at Ry herberge.
+They have a café for pilgrims, as well as accomodation.
+The path continues past old traditional farms before arriving at Segard Hoel.

 Accommodation at Skaun:

-The stage of today will be in the historical landscape of Sigrid Undset's Kristin Lavransdatter.
-Sigrid Undset is a Norwegian Nobel Prize winning author; known for her trilogy of Kristin Lavransdatter where pilgrimages is a big part of the novels which are set in medieval times.
-Make sure to enjoy the view of Skaun before you follow the trail down towards the river delta where the river Gaula meets the Trondheim fjord.
+The stage of today will be in the historical landscape of author Sigrid Undset.
+Undset is a Norwegian Nobel Prize winning author; known for her trilogy of Kristin Lavransdatter.
+In her books - set in medieval times - pilgrimage is an important element.
+Kristin is set to live on the historic farm of Husaby, right above Skaun.
+Make sure to enjoy the view of Skaun behind you, before you follow the trail through the forest and down towards the river delta where the river Gaula meets the Trondheim fjord.
+The pilgrimage destination is getting closer!

 Accommodation on Øysand: